a-mufasa/Web-Scraping-Workspace/EW24/README.md

 ## `EW24`
-*Note: The scraping pattern is very similar to the WFF scraper*

 Scraper and Parser for exhibitors of the [2024 Expo West](https://www.expowest.com)

 To start the process, you will need the 3 python files (`getVendors.py`, `scrape.py`, `parse.py`) and an empty folder titled `pages` (can be changed later on).
 The simplest way to get this is to clone this repository locally then cd to the EW24 folder in your terminal to run the files.